matomo-org/developer-documentation/docs/4.x/getting-started-part-1.md

 password = ...
 ```

-You also may have to create the `piwik_tests` database:
+You also may have to create the `matomo_tests` database:
 ```
-mysql -u'db_username_here' -p -e 'CREATE DATABASE piwik_tests'
+mysql -u'db_username_here' -p -e 'CREATE DATABASE matomo_tests'
 ```

 ## Create a plugin